angary/angary.github.io/content/posts/unsw-course-review.md

 ### Overview

 A useful group work course where you learn Python, Flask, and Git - also usually the first course you make something more interesting than a command line app.
-The groups were a size of 5 (though it's very manageable with 4 people), as such I feel I can recommend pairing up with only 1 friend, and meeting some new people in this course.

-Most people will be able to pick up Python in the first few weeks, and the course is mostly focused on the project, which will teach you TDD
+Most people will be able to pick up Python in the first few weeks, and the course for most students is mostly focused on the project.
+The course tries to cover many different topics (i.e. Object Orientated Programming, software engineering practices like agile, testing, networks) briefly so make sure to properly revise that for the exam, as those concepts are not well covered by the project.

+**Should I find good teammates before I start this course?**

+When I did it it was 5 people per course, but the project is very doable with 4, and can be done by even less.
+As a result, I wouldn't classify this as "necessary to find a good teammate" beforehand (unlike COMP2511).
+I had one friend going into the course, and found new friends through the project.

 **Recommended resources**
 - TODO